 CPLR § 3119(3).
 Please note that under this statute, if a party to the out of state action retains New York representation, the New York attorney who receives the original or a true copy of an out of state subpoena may issue a subpoena under this section.

-In short, there are two ways to subpoena a New York witness for Florida litigation:
+In short, there are two ways to subpoena an out of state witness in New York for Florida litigation:

 - Submit the out of state subpoena to the County Clerk;